forksofpower/pixel-place/README.md

 Option two it is!
 Rather than using a relational database to map out the individual pixels into an image, we're going to keep a representation of the state of the pixels by storing it as a [bitfield](https://redis.io/commands/bitfield).

-When a user loads the app, the entire BITFIELD value will be served via a cached api with a very short
+When a user loads the app, the entire BITFIELD value will be served via a cached api with a very short expiration time.
+The bitmap will be loaded using `HTML Canvas#loadImageData()`.
+Websocket updates for pixels will be recorded and applied once the full image is loaded and displayed.

 When a user _"paints a pixel"_ a `Paint` record is created to associate the `User` and color.
 This the color is encoded and then placed at an offset.

 ```
-BITFIELD SET "pixelPlace" (x, 1000*y) color
+BITFIELD SET "pixelPlace" (x + 1000*y) color
 ```
 ###########################

 TODO:

+Server:

-- decide whether this can be done without cassandra
+- decide whether this can be done without cassandra -> (yes)

+- add POST /api/paint endpoint
+- add GET /api/pixel endpoint

+- add color field to Pixel model
 - install redis
+- on app start, check for and generate BITFIELD representation of Pixels
+- on Pixel change, update BITFIELD with color and offset

+- setup websockets with ActionCable
+- broadcast pixel update on Paint

+- cache /api/bitmap with 1 sec expiry
+- on cache hit, serve bitmap
+- on cache miss, request BITFIELD from Redis

+Client:

+- add Canvas
+- load bitmap image data from api endpoint
+- handle pan and zoom
+- subscribe to pixel updates via websocket
+- color picker